giovanidecusati/baltaio_nodejs_sample/README.md

 # How to Run
 1. npm install
 2. npm start
-> this will check scripts:start attribute in packge.json
+> this command-line will check scripts:start attributes in packge.json

 # Watcher
 1. npm install -g nodemon